OOOOlh/6.824/README.md

 # 6.824
 ## lab1
-start : 5.1 afternoon prototype
+start :
+        5.1 afternoon:prototype

-        5.2 afternoon test and fix
+        5.2 afternoon:test and fix

-        5.3 afternoon test and fix and finish
+        5.3 afternoon:test and fix and finish